Jean Marsh: Career

-She and Atkins created another television series, The House of Eliott, three series of which were broadcast between 1991 and 1994.
+She and Atkins created The House of Eliott, another television series broadcast between 1991 and 1994.
 This time, Marsh did not act in the series, but she did write some of the episodes.

 Marsh's film credits include the Tony Hancock film The Rebel (1961), Cleopatra (1963) as Octavia, Unearthly Stranger (1964), Charlie Bubbles (1967), The Limbo Line (1968), Alfred Hitchcock's Frenzy (1972), Dark Places (1973), The Eagle Has Landed (1976), The Changeling (1980) and the fantasy films Return to Oz (1985) and Willow (1988).
 In 1994, she starred in a villain role in the Nickelodeon/Thames Television remake of The Tomorrow People.
 Her television films include Goliath Awaits (1981), See China and Die (1981), Master of the Game (1984), The Corsican Brothers (1985), A Connecticut Yankee in King Arthur's Court (1989), Fatherland (1994) for which she won a CableACE award for supporting actress, and The Pale Horse (1997).
 From 1982 to 1983, she portrayed the part of Roz Keith in the American sitcom 9 to 5.

 Marsh served as the presenter for International Animation Festival, an American public television series featuring award-winning animated short films from around the world.
-The thirteen-part series was originally broadcast in 1975 on PBS.
+The 26-episode series was broadcast in 1975 on PBS.

 From 2000 until 2002, Marsh appeared in The Ghost Hunter.
 Her many stage credits included the West End stage revival of Boeing Boeing at the Comedy Theatre in 2007 and in Peter Hall's production of The Portrait of a Lady in 2008.
-She made an appearance in the 2008 BBC adaptation of Jane Austen's Sense and Sensibility; played the recurring character Lizzie Galbraith alongside Joanna Lumley as Davina Jackson (the lead character) in Babycow Productions' Sensitive Skin which aired on BBC Two in 2005 and 2007.
-She appeared in BBC Four's Crooked House in December 2008 in a role especially written for her by Mark Gatiss.
+She made an appearance in the 2008 BBC adaptation of Jane Austen's Sense and Sensibility; played the recurring character Lizzie Galbraith alongside Joanna Lumley as Davina Jackson (the lead character) in Babycow Productions' Sensitive Skin, which aired on BBC Two in 2005 and 2007.
+She appeared in December 2008 in a role written for her by Mark Gatiss, in BBC Four's Crooked House.

 A three-part revival of Upstairs, Downstairs was commissioned by the BBC with the first episode broadcast on BBC One on 26 December 2010.
 Marsh reprised her role as Rose Buck, who had returned to London to run an agency for domestic servants after a period spent nursing her mother in Suffolk.
 Eileen Atkins, who co-created the original series with Marsh, also starred in the revived series.
-It was set in the same London house as the original ITV series, 165 Eaton Place, resuming in 1936.
+It was set in the same fictional London address as the original ITV series, 165 Eaton Place, resuming in 1936.
 Subsequently, a six-part second series was commissioned, and began transmission in February 2012 with Marsh's character appearing less frequently due to the stroke suffered by the actress.

-Marsh has also written several books: Fiennders Abbey, The House of Eliott, and Iris.
+Marsh wrote several books: Fiennders Abbey, The House of Eliott, and Iris.